Friday, November 20, 2015

 “...in any given society, the social practices of reading and writing are systematically regulated.
 The social effects of this regulation are produced, therefore, by the concerted operation of social institutions, not only by acts of individual judgment.

-Once this point is given its due, it should be possible to shear away the philosophical problem of aesthetic value from the historical problem of canon-formation is one aspect of a much larger history of the ways in which societies have organized and regulated practices of reading and writing…”
+Once this point has been given its due, it should be possible to shear away the philosophical problem of aesthetic value from the historical problem of canon-formation… The problem of canon-formation is one aspect of a much larger history of the ways in which societies have organized and regulated practices of reading and writing…”

 John Guillory “Canon” in Lentrichia and McLaughlin, Critical Terms for Literary Study, 239, Chicago, University of Chicago Press, 1990 (1995).